Single Image, Any Face: Generalisable 3D Face Generation: Related Work

-\textbf{Learning from synthetic data} Synthetic photorealistic data is effective in handling data scarcity \cite{wang2023boosting}.
-Recent methods have been developed to utilise synthetic data, either explicitly \cite{lan2023gaussian3diff, deng2024portrait4d, deng2024portrait4dv2} or implicitly \cite{trevithick2023}, to enhance their performance in generative tasks.
-Portrait4D \cite{deng2024portrait4d} and its further version Portrait4D-v2 \cite{deng2024portrait4dv2} focus more on motion-driven reenactment in the limited poses.
-The Guassian Splatting method \cite{lan2023gaussian3diff} needs per-identity optimization.
+\textbf{Learning from synthetic data} Synthetic photorealistic data is effective in handling data scarcity.
+Recent methods have been developed to utilise synthetic data, either explicitly \cite{lan2023gaussian3diff, deng2024portrait4d} or implicitly \cite{trevithick2023}, to enhance their performance in generative tasks.
+Portrait4D \cite{deng2024portrait4d} focus more on motion-driven reenactment in the limited poses.
+The Gaussian Splatting method \cite{lan2023gaussian3diff} needs per-identity optimization.
 In this work, we extend and validate this generic idea for the more challenging single image 3D face generation in unconstrained settings for a full $360^\circ$.